By Abby Vinas

 What is Acne Body Wash?

 Acne body washes are hygienic cleaning products for the shower with ingredients that are known to fight acne.
 Unlike standard body wash or bar soap, acne body wash does more than just remove dirt and grime from your skin.
 Acne body wash contains active ingredients like salicylic acid, which can kill P. acnes bacteria—the main culprit behind inflamed breakouts.
+Fortunately, according to studies posted by the National Institute of Health, there have been new advances in understanding the P. acnes bacteria and how best to treat it.

 There are a wide variety of brands that offer acne-fighting body washes but the best products are the ones that use naturally-derived ingredients.
 Body washes that contain naturally-derived ingredients are far less likely to irritate your skin or make your problems worse.